Background – why reserved power legislation has been enacted

 Since section 86 of the Trustee Act came into force on 1 November 1993, all or virtually all the BVI’s competitors, such as Jersey, Cayman, The Bahamas and Bermuda, have introduced bespoke reserved power trust legislation and a review of this legislation was undertaken for the purposes of formulating the provisions of the new section.

 In the light of some of the issues which arose in relation to the earlier version of section 86, and given the more fulsome legislative provisions which have been enacted rather more recently by some of the BVI’s competitors, a much more up-to-date statutory provision, which has been modelled on the best features those jurisdictions’ legislation but which omits their more controversial provisions, is intended to replace of the earlier version of section 86 of the Trustee Act.
-It is expected to come into force shortly.
+It came into force on 9 July 2021.

 New section 86 of the Trustee Act